osu-com-rit/Conflux-Loader/README.md

 Please note that HTML injection is only usable for fields.
 There is no current HTML injection capability for pages or instruments.

-## Acknowledgments
+## Acknowledgment and Attribution

+*See the `NOTICE` file for more information.*

-Conflux Loader was built by the Research IT group at The Ohio State Wexner Medical Center.
+Conflux Loader's initial design and development was conducted by the Research Information Technology department of The Ohio State University College of Medicine.

-Conflux loader was heavily inspired by the "Shazam" and "Javascript Injector" REDCap External Modules, and aims to highly compatible with them in the short-to-medium term.
+Conflux Loader was heavily inspired by the "Shazam" (Stanford School of Medicine) and "Javascript Injector" (Günther Rezniczek) REDCap External Modules.

+The development of Conflux Loader was supported The Ohio State University's Center for Clinical and Translational Science.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the university, or the Center for Clinical and Translational Science.

+This project was supported, in part, by the National Center for Advancing Translational Sciences of the National Institutes of Health under Grant Number UM1TR004548.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.

-## Legal
+## License

-# @@@ <<< LEGAL TODO >>> @@@
+*See the `LICENSE` file for more information.*

+This software is licensed with the OSI-approved "Apache License 2.0" open-source software license.